jeanbza/git-go-sqltreeconverter/README.md

 ### Notes

 - This app is case insensitive
 - This app can handle multiple 'root' nodes.
-These are tree as a discrete set - roots might look like `id:1 lft:1 rgt:18`, `id:6 lft:19 rgt:20`, `id:7 lft:21 rgt:26` for instance
+These are treated as discrete sets - roots might look like `id:1 lft:1 rgt:18`, `id:6 lft:19 rgt:20`, `id:7 lft:21 rgt:26` for instance